rhjensen79/PHPipam/README.md

 # PHPipam
-This repo contains PHPipam integration to VRA, using ABX Python actions
+This repo contains PHPipam integration to VRA, using ABX Python actions This is first draft.
+So expect more details later.

 ## Postman
 Contains some Postman examples, to test the API.